 Networking And Advertising Your Items

 Something which Poshmark users either love or hate is the app’s inbuilt social system.
 Unlike eBay, you are not expected to simply list items.
-For users to see your listings, you have to stay relevant, meaning you have to be active and have people share your listings.
+For users to see your listings, you have to stay relevant, meaning you have to be active and share your listings.
 For that, you are going to have to invest a little bit of time in the project.

 Once you share your listing, it will quickly go out of sight if you don’t reshare it regularly or encourage others to reshare it.
 The first step which you can take in staying active is to reshare your items every day and upload new listings one by one throughout a couple of days or weeks.